svcuriouscat/3d-designs/README.md

-# 3d-printer-designs
+# 3D printer designs

-Designs for maintaining the boat using wonders of 3D printing
+Designs for maintaining your boat or RV using wonders of 3D printing